 I’d meant to continue my post about my road trip last weekend (patterns in the middle of nowhere) but this week’s been too hectic.
 I figure Saturday is a better day for casual posting anyway.
-As I’d mentioned last Friday, I went to Estancia NM to visit my pal Sally Beers who is also a pattern maker, originally from NY city.
+As I’d mentioned last Friday, I went to Estancia NM to visit my pal Sally who is also a pattern maker.

 [post edit 12.07.06, photo of border patrol agent deleted upon request.
 A pity really, he was quite charming and affable but it seems some local bad guys have a $200,000 bounty on border patrol agents.]

 Anyway, my trip starts from Las Cruces where I live, moving north on I-25.
 I’ve come with only the essentials: an extra pair of socks, a hairbrush, toothbrush, bottle of red wine, my digital camera, some patterns, a sample coat, my portfolio notebooks and of course, my Vionnet book.
 My first stop just north of Hatch NM (the chile capital of the world) is at the US Border Patrol checkpoint.
 I was hoping to get a picture of the dogs they use at the station but had to settle for this guy [deleted 12.07.06 for safety reasons].
 If you live near the Mexican border, station stops are common.
 Having traveled quite extensively in the southwest, I’d have to say that the fruit police in Arizona are rather humorless and far less accommodating than the border patrol.